rugo/sacapi/README.md

 in this direcrtory.

-This also creates a snakeoil cert/key  pair, so you're ready to play around with it.
+With the tools/create_test_cert.sh you can create a snakeoil cert/key  pair.